GytisMeister/GamingApp/README.md

 ## Future Plans

-The following features are planned to be implemented:
+The following UI screens are planned to be implemented:

 - News, Deals, Events, and NFT tabs on the home screen
 - Explore Screen